Daivuk/onut/README.md

 Recommended to use Visual Studio Code.
 1. Create a folder for your game somehere on your PC
 2. Copy `[onut path]/jsconfig.json`, `[onut path]/typings/onut.d.ts` to YourGame path.
 3. Create a `settings.txt` file.
-Refer to samples to see what can be put in there
+Refer to samples to see what can be put in there.
 4. Create assets and javascript files
 5. `main.js` will always be the last JavaScript file executed, use it to initialize stuff.